apache/accumulo-website/contributor/verifying-release.md

 ### Stand alone

 The following steps can be taken without having an underlying cluster.
 They SHOULD be handled with each Hadoop profile available for a given release version.
 To activate an alternative profile specify e.g. "-Dhadoop.profile=2" for the Hadoop 2 profile on the Maven commandline.
-Some older versions of Accumulo referred to Hadoop profiles diferently; see the README that came with said versions for details on building against different Hadoop versions.
+Some older versions of Accumulo referred to Hadoop profiles differently; see the README that came with said versions for details on building against different Hadoop versions.

   1. All JUnit tests must pass.
 This should be a requirement of any patch so it should never be an issue of the codebase.
     - Use "mvn package" to run against the default profile of a particular release